QSBS Tax Benefits: Everything a Company Should Know

 What is QSBS?

 Shares of a qualified small business (QSB), as described in Section 1202 of the Internal Revenue Code (IRC), are referred to as qualified small business stock (QSBS).
-A QSB is a domestic C corporation with gross assets – when valued at the original price, do not cost more than $50 million at the time of issuance or immediately after.
-If a QSBS investor meets specific requirements, they might be eligible for tax incentives.
-The QSBS tax treatment offers a break on capital gains tax when shareholders sell their shares.
-The tax break might provide a 100% tax exemption on capital gains.
+A QSB is a domestic C corporation with gross assets that meet specific thresholds at the time of issuance or immediately after.

 Why is QSBS important?